-(Updated September 4, 2012) Many garlic growers in the upper Midwest have reported yellowing leaves and premature browning resulting in both crop loss and smaller garlic heads at harvest.
+(September 2012) Many garlic growers in the upper Midwest have reported yellowing leaves and premature browning resulting in both crop loss and smaller garlic heads at harvest in 2012.
 Some growers had 100% crop loss while others have had little or none.
-Plum Creek Garlic experienced about a 70% crop loss by weight.
+Plum Creek Garlic experienced about a 70% crop loss by weight in 2012.

 While the garlic cloves themselves are fine and taste great, the wrappers typically have a deep purple or dirty brown color.
 Aster Yellows infects the growing parts of the plant and does not infect the soil or move through the air.

-Reports across the Midwest indicate many crops, flowers and vegetables have been infected by the Phytoplasma disease this year.
+Reports across the Midwest indicate many crops, flowers and vegetables have been infected by the Phytoplasma disease in 2012.
 North Dakota State University reported on an unusual Phytoplasma infestation in wheat in 2012.
 Read about it here.
 Canada also reported large losses due to Phytoplasma in wheat and you can read about it here.
-It appears Phytoplasma affected garlic production in Edmonton, Alberta approximately 13 years ago and in Argentina garlic a few years earlier than that.
-Phytoplasma are very common and found in many plant species although the Aster Leafhopper is considered the only insect vector for Aster Yellows which is the specific type that infected garlic this year.
+It appears Phytoplasma affected garlic production in Edmonton, Alberta in 1999 and in Argentina garlic a few years earlier than that.
+Phytoplasma are very common and found in many plant species although the Aster Leafhopper is considered the only insect vector for Aster Yellows which is the specific type that infected garlic in 2012.
 See the USDA Phytoplasma Resource Center for more information.